Quetzal-framework/quetzal-CoaTL/docs/1-introduction.md

 look at the small picture to solve a basic engineering problem: providing the research community with reusable classes and algorithms in a reasonably efficient language.

-Despite numerous applications out-there, there is to our knowledge nothing outside of Quetzal that can help a Computer Science student who simply needs to parse and manipulate a programmatic object with the semantic of a phylogenetic network.
+Despite numerous applications out-there, there is to our knowledge nothing out-there that can help a Computer Science student who simply needs to parse and manipulate a programmatic object with the semantic of a phylogenetic network.